Three-Winding Transformer (Three-Phase)

 electricity

-Three-phase electrical port, corresponds to the phase terminals , and of the first secondary winding.
+Three-phase electrical port, corresponds to phase terminals , and the first secondary winding.

 electricity

-An electrical port connected to the neutral of the first secondary winding.
+The electrical port connected to the neutral of the second secondary winding.

 Dependencies

-To use this port, set the Second secondary connection type parameters to Wye with neutral port
+To use this port, set the Second secondary connection type parameter to Wye with neutral port.

 Parameters